dwatson62/CV/README.md

 - A Level English Literature (C)
 - AS Level Computing (B)

 I studied AS Level Computing for 1 year, with the language taught being Visual Basic.
-The coding side of the course I greatly enjoyed, and received near full marks for my final project.
+The coding side of the course I greatly enjoyed and I received 86/90 for my final project.
 However, the theory side did not interest me at that point in my life, so I did not pursue the course for a second year.

 #### Other qualifications